Last Updated on August 16, 2023 by Janine

 I always recommend asking how much the driver will charge for the ride before you agree to get in the taxi.
 If you don’t, some taxi drivers will try to bump up the price because they know they can probably get away with it.

-For instance, recently Héctor and I grabbed a taxi during rush hour without agreeing on a price in advance.
-We got in an expressed our gratitude to him for stopping because we’d been waiting for so long (foolish).
-Then when we asked how much he’d charge to get to our destination he gouged us for ⅓ above the usual price because he knew we wouldn’t want to take our chances waiting for another taxi.
-Don’t be like us!
+Then when I asked how much he’d charge to get to my destination, he gouged me for ⅓ above the usual price because he knew I wouldn’t want to take my chances waiting for another taxi.
+Don’t be like me!

-On the flip side, there are tons of super helpful taxi drivers.
-Like the one who drove me and a few friends home from a boozy night on the town.
 After dropping us off he noticed a group of men approaching and rolled the window down and told us to get in again.
-We did and he drove us around the block until they were gone and we could safely unlock our door and go inside.
+We did, and he drove us around the block until they were gone and we could safely unlock our door and go inside.

 Uber Drivers